hydroponka/incdecthreads-skeleton/README.md

 ## Description

-In this exercise you need to start threads in two ways.
+In this exercise, you need to start threads in two ways and take a look at the "_data race_" problem that can occur in parallel programming.
+In this exercise you will not solve the "data race" problem.

 Proceed to `ConcurrentThreads` class, which in the `test()` method creates and starts two threads.
 * `test()` \
-  creates and runs exactly two threads.
-The first is for the `Incrementor` class and the second for the `Decrementor`.
+  creates and executes exactly two threads.
+The first is for the `Increment` class, and the second is for the `Decrement` class.
-  Then executes `wait()` method and then returns `value`.
+  Then executes the `wait()` method and then returns the value.

 `Increment` class is the child of `Thread` class.
 * `void run()` \